 Falci Adaptive Motorsports is “adapting” the concept of motorsport sponsorship to create a sustainable platform of awareness.
 The funding to continue showcasing this important technology and experience creates an opportunity for socially conscious organizations to become involved.
 Branding of the Falci Adaptive Motorsports race car will raise awareness for the program and enhance the profile of those involved.

-It’s true we are not racing on the track however the paint scheme and the branding space on the car is exposed to the very large, very loyal, NASCAR fan base.
+While It’s true we are not racing on the track, the paint scheme and the branding space on the car is exposed to the very large, very loyal, NASCAR fan base.

 A narrative of this effort can only go a certain distance to create understanding of this life changing work.
-Please follow the videos below to experience the program through the eyes of the para-community.
+Please follow these links to experience the program through the eyes of the para-community.
 Their faces tell the story more eloquently than any words.